Mazotis/ffmpeg-on-clear-linux/README.md

 **Running**

 On first launch, go into `Settings -> Webpages -> Fonts -> Default Fonts` and change the default fonts.
-These look great: Standard font `Noto Sans`, Serif font `Noto Serif`, and Sans-serif font `Noto Sans`.
+For metrically compatible with `Times New Roman`, `Arial`, and `Courier New` set to Standard `Tinos`, Sans-serif `Arimo`, Serif `Tinos`, and Monospaced `Cousine`.
 Optionally, go into `Settings -> Webpages` and uncheck "Use Hardware Acceleration When Available".
 This may be helpful if the GPU is lacking or you prefer the CPU to decode videos.

 Run Vivaldi using the command-line or search for "Vivaldi" in Application Finder.